rob-chambers/SimpleRoster/README.md

 # BlazorRoster
-A rostering system developed in Blazor (part of .NET Core)
+A rostering system developed in Angular and .NET Core